andrewjohnlowe/LHC-ML-WG-1/index.md

 * For complex reasons (quantum chromodynamics!&nbsp;😱) that will not be described here, quarks and gluons are not observed individually
 * Instead, we can only measure their decay products
-* What we see is a cone-shaped spray of particles called a *jet*
+* What we observe is a cone-shaped spray of particles called a *jet*
 * The measured particles are grouped together by a jet algorithm
   - Several different approaches and algorithms exist, but the most popular are **sequential recombination algorithms (hierarchical agglomerative clustering)**
   - Somewhat similar to the *k-means* algorithm